-If you meet all of the requirements for a USDA loan it is a better option than FHA because they do not require a down payment and have a lower mortgage insurance rate.
-However, they are more difficult to qualify for than FHA loans.
+If you meet all of the requirements for a USDA loan, it is a better option than FHA because they do not require a down payment and have a lower mortgage insurance rate.
+However, they are more challenging to qualify for than FHA loans.

 You’ll need to have at least a 640 credit score, and your household income cannot exceed 115% of the medical income in your area.
 If you do not meet all of the USDA requirements, FHA loans are a great option.
 You really can’t go wrong.